 As a non-operating foundation, the Deutsche Post Foundation provides funding to its institutes and other non-profit organizations that share the same objectives.
 To secure its long-term and sustainable financing, the Deutsche Post Foundation has accumulated parts of the grant and the resulting proceeds within its statutory requirements.

-In addition to the IZA Institute of Labor Economics, which has developed into one of Germany’s leading economic research institutes, the briq Institute on Behavior & Inequality and the SUN Institute Environment & Sustainability were established.
-Two highly renowned economics professors, Hilmar Schneider and Armin Falk, were appointed in spring 2016 to head IZA and briq, respectively.
-SUN is headed by Martin T. Clemens.
+In addition to the IZA Institute of Labor Economics, which has developed into one of Germany’s leading economic research institutes, the briq Institute on Behavior & Inequality and the SUN Institute Environment & Sustainability were established in 2015.

-While the initial endowment of 5 million Deutsche Mark must be kept undiminished, the Foundation receives recurrent contributions from Deutsche Post DHL until 2022, which are calculated on an annual basis according to sales revenue and/or personnel expenditure.
-In 2015, the grant amounted to approximately 14 million euros.
+With an initial endowment of 5 million Deutsche Mark, the Foundation received recurrent contributions from Deutsche Post DHL until 2022, which were calculated on an annual basis according to sales revenue and/or personnel expenditure.
+The final grant in 2022 amounted to approximately 20 million euros.

-The task of the Foundation is to build up a capital stock that will ensure financial sustainability even after the end of the institutional funding by Deutsche Post DHL.
-At present, the Foundation’s three institutes account for about 93% of its funding, while 7% are invested in projects that meet the philanthropic goals of the Foundation.
+The Foundation was required to build up a capital stock that would ensure financial sustainability even after the end of the institutional funding by Deutsche Post DHL.
+At present, most of the Foundation’s funding activities are dedicated to its three institutes while a small share goes into other projects that meet the philanthropic goals of the Foundation.

 To keep administration costs low, certain specialized services such as data processing are provided by IZA.
 Bookkeeping and financial statements are handled by a tax consultancy in Bonn.
 The Foundation and the three institutes are also audited annually on a voluntarily basis by an auditing company.
 To date, an unqualified audit opinion has been issued for all business years.